Duties and Responsibilities of an Executor

 When you take on your role as executor you are responsible for making sure the estates assets are kept in in good order an to ensure they are not put at risk.
 This could include securing and insuring an empty property, making sure any financial investments the estate has are monitored and continue to deliver the returns they did when the testator (person named in the will) was alive.
 This may include share portfolios and other invested funds.

 As an executor of a will, you will be responsible for paying any outstanding taxes owed by the estate.
 Failure to follow the rules around taxation could lead to fines being levied by the HMRC.
 You can not claim fines back from the estate and if imposed, for example for late payment, they will become your personal responsibility.

 As well as distributing assets in accordance with the will, you will also need to distribute assets in accordance with the law.
 If one of the beneficiaries has been declared bankrupt you will need to be aware of the bankruptcy order and pay the creditors prior to distributing any assets to that beneficiaries.
 You should always conduct bankruptcy searches prior to distribution and there are many on-line agency’s that can supply them.
 If there is no will you have to be sure that the family tree you have put together is accurate as the appearance of an unknown beneficiary will cause problems later on.
 We would recommend that you take out executor liability insurance to help guard against the financial loss this could cause.

-You can find more information about administering an estate in the DIY probate section.
+You can find more information about duties of an executor of a will in the DIY probate section.